 3. The Dare: Briar U

 The Dare is the last book in the Briar U series.
-Each book follows a different character, so the Dare follows Taylor and Conor.
+Each book follows a different character, so Dare follows Taylor and Conor.
 We have met Conor in the Risk, so before reading it, I recommend you read the Risk first, where you get into Conor’s mood a bit.
 Taylor is insecure about her body and weight.

 Author: Elle Kennedy